kkorathaluri/terraform-provider-cribltest-new/docs/resources/destination.md

 - `host` (String) The hostname of the receiver.
 Not Null
 - `port` (Number) The port to connect to on the provided host.
 Default: 9997
 - `servername` (String) Servername to use if establishing a TLS connection.
 If not specified, defaults to connection host (iff not an IP); otherwise, to the global TLS settings.
 - `tls` (String) Whether to inherit TLS configs from group setting or disable TLS.
-Default: "inherit"; must be one of ["inherit", "off"]
+Default: "inherit"; must be one of ["inherit", "false"]
 - `weight` (Number) Assign a weight (>0) to each endpoint to indicate its traffic-handling capability.
 Default: 1